 Your best action is to discuss your situation with an attorney who is experienced in personal injury law, one who will be able to assess the viability of your case.
 Your attorney can investigate the circumstances and legal factors involved, including whether the responsible party has any means of paying compensation, such as through an auto insurance policy or with existing assets.
 If he or she does not, you may have a valid claim but find it difficult to collect on it.

 Every case is unique, based on a number of different factors.
 One of the most important issues is the nature, extent, and permanence of your injuries.
 Other factors include how much your financial losses were or will continue to be in terms of medical bills, lost wages, and property damage.
 Non-economic damages are also considered in terms of pain, suffering, loss of enjoyment of life, and present and future disability.
 Other factors include whether you were partially at fault or how quickly you need to resolve the matter.
-A Chicago injury lawyer at Duncan Law Group can evaluate all of these factors to give you some idea of what to expect.
+A Chicago accident lawyer at Duncan Law Group can evaluate all of these factors to give you some idea of what to expect.

 Most personal injury cases are settled out of court through a negotiated settlement with the insurance company, which is why you need a tough and dedicated attorney to act on your behalf with the insurance company representatives.
 In the event that the insurer refuses to pay you the amount you deserve, it may be necessary to take the case to court for a full trial.
 If your case does progress to this point, having an experienced trial lawyer is vital.
 Attorney Robert Duncan has a well-respected reputation as a skilled litigator.